Emergency Dentist in Loxahatchee, FL

 Your first response may be to panic; however, you can rest assured knowing that your Groves Dental Care team in 33470 is here to help!

-Loxahatchee dentist Dr. Anis Elkhechen makes every effort to accommodate emergency patients with same-day dentistry when needed, and with our convenient morning, evening, and Friday appointments, we will get you feeling comfortable as soon as possible.
+Loxahatchee dentist Dr. Anis Elkhechen makes every effort to accommodate emergency patients with same-day dentistry when needed.
+With our convenient morning, evening, and Friday appointments, we will get you feeling comfortable as soon as possible.

 Don’t ever hesitate to call us at (561) 328-9050.
 We’d rather hear your concerns and determine that your situation is not an emergency than to find out later that you had a serious situation and were worried about “bothering” us!